Polysyndeton vs. Asyndeton: Definition and Examples

 Well, there's a term for that!
-It's called polysyndeton, and in this post, you're going to learn exactly what polysyndeton, as well as the corresponding technique of asyndeton, and how and when to use them both in your writing.
+It's a rhetorical device called polysyndeton.
+Today, we'll look at the difference between polysyndeton vs asyndeton, share some examples, and explain how and when to use them both in your writing.
 Let's get started!

 Polysyndeton versus Asyndeton

-Polysyndeton is a literary device in which conjunctions (e.g. and, but, or) are used repeatedly in quick succession, often with no commas or other punctation, even when the conjunctions could be removed.
+Polysyndeton is a literary device that uses the repetition of conjunctions (e.g. and, but, or) in quick succession, often with no commas, even when the conjunctions could be removed.

 Example from Charles Dickens' A Tale of Two Cities: